Quick Answer

 Why Licenses Get Suspended

 The Texas DPS suspends driver's licenses for several reasons: DUI/DWI convictions, driving without insurance, excessive points from traffic violations, failure to appear in court, failure to pay child support, and medical conditions.
-Regardless of the reason, you'll need to resolve the underlying issue AND obtain insurance with SR-22 filing — typically required for 2 years (Texas DPS) — to get your license back.
+Regardless of the reason, you'll need to resolve the underlying issue AND obtain suspended license insurance in Texas with SR-22 filing — typically required for 2 years (Texas DPS) — to get your license back.

 Steps to Reinstatement